hd-UQ/cd_dynamax/Goals.md

     - Incorporate important SGD tricks (gradient clipping, learning rate schedulers)
     - Change SDE solver in EnKF to allow backpropagation
     - Set up parameter inference notebooks to batchify long trajectories (for efficiency)
+    - Implement progress bars (e.g. for SGD) that are compatible with lax.scan

 ## For v0